If you are settling a deceased estate and need to transfer a vehicle's registration, the steps depend on your situation.

 - a letter from a solicitor.

-Contact Service SA if the vehicle has number plate rights assigned or is conditionally registered (eg a historic or special purpose vehicle).
+Contact Service SA if the vehicle is conditionally registered (eg historic or special purpose vehicles).

 Transferring to a beneficiary

-If there is one beneficiary, a full stamp duty exemption may be granted providing the will confirms entitlement to the vehicle.
+- If there is one beneficiary, a full stamp duty exemption may be granted if the will confirms entitlement.

-If there are multiple beneficiaries, a partial stamp duty exemption may be granted.
-To register the vehicle to a single beneficiary, a signed statement from the beneficiaries relinquishing interest in the vehicle is also required.
+- If there are multiple beneficiaries, a partial exemption may apply.
+To register the vehicle to one beneficiary, a signed statement from the other beneficiaries relinquishing their interest is required.

 Selling the vehicle to another person